Pelvic Floor Glossary

 • Core

-The group of muscles in your abdomen, lower back, hips, and pelvis that work together to support your spine and help with balance, posture, and movement.
+The collective group of muscles in your abdomen, lower back, hips, and pelvis that work together to support your spine and help with balance, posture, and performing daily movement.
 A strong core is essential for daily activities and overall stability.

 • Cupping

-A therapy involving suction cups placed on the skin to increase blood flow and reduce muscle tension.
+A therapy involving suction cups placed on the skin to increase blood flow and change tissue, fascial, and muscle tension.
+This technique follows muscle fiber fascial anatomy, and is provided with active movement and followed up by loading exercises.

 • Diaphragmatic Breathing

-A deep breathing technique that uses your diaphragm (the muscle below your lungs) to help you breathe more fully.
-It can calm the nervous system and improve how your core and pelvic floor muscles work together.
+A deep breathing technique that engages your diaphragm—the muscle beneath your lungs that helps you breathe fully.
+It can calm the nervous system and improve how your core and pelvic floor muscles coordinate and function together.

 • Diastasis Recti

-A separation of the abdominal muscles, often occurring during or after pregnancy, or from repeated heavy lifting.
-It can lead to a bulge in the belly and affect core strength.
+A thinning and/or widening of the rectus abdominis muscle, which occurs along the midline.
+This can often occur during or after pregnancy, or from repeated heavy lifting.
+It can lead to a bulge in the belly when attempting to use your core muscles, and can affect core strength and overall function.

 • Dilator/Pelvic Wand